fadich/markdown-contents-generator/README.md

 #### Replace Contents Tags

-It you'd like to insert table of contents but don't want to leave these contents tags, just call the command with both `--insert` and `--replace-tags` flags:
+If you'd like to insert table of contents but don't want to leave these contents tags, just call the command with both `--insert` and `--replace-tags` flags:
 ```shell
 md-contents-generator README.md --insert --replace-tags
 ```